 Stormwater Runoff Detention Basin Storage Volume

-Compute storage volume for detention basin to attenuate peak discharge from a design storm.
+Compute runoff volume for detention basin to attenuate peak discharge from a design storm.
 TR-55 method.

-We have made the calculation useful for the international community by
+We have made the runoff storage volume calculation useful for the international community by

 allowing a variety of units.
 Unfortunately, TR-55 only presents rainfall distribution maps for the USA.

 Therefore, non-USA users need to determine whether a typical 24-hr rainfall resembles a Type I or IA or Type II or III distribution.

 Stormwater Runoff Storage Volume Equations (SCS, 1986)

 Vr = QA Vs = Vr (Vs / Vr) qo = qi (qo / qi)

 where (L=Length units, T=time units): A = watershed area [L2].
 Q = Runoff Depth [L]. q i = Inflow, or post-development peak discharge upstream of detention ponds [L3/T]. q o = Outflow, or post-development peak discharge downstream of detention ponds; often the pre-development peak discharge is used as this value [L3/T].
 Vr = Runoff Volume [L3].
 Vs = Detention Storage Volume [L3].

 SCS (1986) provides equations and a graph for Vs / Vr vs. qo / qi .
 Our stormwater runoff storage volume calculation uses the equations, but solves them backwards when solving for qo.

 Vs / Vr = C0 + C1